Involutive Markov categories and the quantum de Finetti theorem: Representability and the quantum de Finetti theorem

-and the permutation invariance implies that the result is independent of the choice of bijection.
-For well-definedness, we first note that by Bauer's maximum principle~\cite[Theorem~1.4.1]{blanchard92variational} and the analytic quantum de Finetti theorem for states (\cref{thm:qdf_states}), we can equivalently write
+and the finite permutation invariance just noted implies that the result is independent of the choice of bijection, since $x$ and $y$ are supported on finitely many tensor factors.
+For well-definedness of multiplication, we first note that by Bauer's maximum principle~\cite[Theorem~1.4.1]{blanchard92variational} and the analytic quantum de Finetti theorem for states (\cref{thm:qdf_states}), we can equivalently write